mrezaamini/Elevator-controller-FSM/README.md

 ## Support + Feedback

 Include information on how to get support.
-Consider adding:
 - easily contact me with [email](aminiamini433@yahoo.fr)

 ## Thank You

-Information on the dependencies used, if desired.
+Thanks for paying attention, and hope this contest was usefull for you!

 ## License
 Link to [LICENSE](LICENSE) doc.